Integrate Custom Models

 For more details on interface methods, see the [Model Documentation](https://docs.dify.ai/zh/develop-plugin/features-and-specs/plugin-types/model-schema).

-To view the complete code files discussed in this guide, visit the [GitHub Repository](https://github.com/langgenius/dify-official-plugins/tree/main/models/xinference).
+For the complete code files discussed in this guide, see the [GitHub repository](https://github.com/langgenius/dify-official-plugins/tree/main/models/xinference).

 ### 3. Debug the Plugin

-After finishing development, test the plugin to ensure it runs correctly.
-For more details, refer to:
+After development, test the plugin to make sure it runs correctly.
+For details, see:

 <Card title="Debug Plugin" icon="link" href="/en/develop-plugin/dev-guides-and-walkthroughs/cheatsheet" />